NUMBERS ARE PEOPLE COCK-UP BEFORE CONSPIRACY • CITE PRIMARY SOURCES OR GO HOME

 • If you assume that someone who keeps getting final demands from the bank or utility companies and cannot pay these immediately is likely to say they make ends meet 'with difficulty,' well the mystery is solved.

-• Overall, utilities and debts are a bigger deal than housing.
+• Overall, utilities and loans are a bigger part of the "subjective poverty" story than unaffordable housing.
 Above-the-line Greeks do pay a bigger share of their income into housing costs (29%) than any of their fellow above-the-liners, but admittedly this is not a huge outlier and the share of Greek above-the-liners that Eurostat calculates as facing a 'heavy financial burden' due to housing costs alone is hardly the highest in Europe.

 So here is what I think.